Grandparents’ Rights

-Attorney Michael A. Robbins has been representing clients throughout Michigan for more than three decades.
+Attorney Michael A. Robbins represents clients throughout Michigan and has been doing so for more than three decades.
 His entire legal practice is focused on divorce, family and related matters.
 He is nationally recognized for his work in family law and is eminently qualified to handle even the most complex family law case.

 As A Grandparent, Do I Have Visitation Rights?